 Most of us find ourselves at home right now.
 Perhaps you are a teacher or librarian and your place of work has been closed and you now have to share learning ideas electronically.
 Or, maybe you are home with children in charge of their education during this time.
 The ripple effect keeps going and going.
 Independent bookstores have canceled storytimes.
-Authors have had to cancel author visits.
+The authors have had to cancel author visits.
 And on and on… BUT, so many amazing people are taking their resources online and offering them free to all of us.
 Plus, there are some resources that have always been free or low cost that can be accessed digitally.

 So, I’m helping out by creating a master list for you to access and making it easy for you to share this post with other teachers, librarians, and families around the world.
 See those social share icons at the top and bottom of this article?
 Click on one and share it with others.
 Let’s spread the word about this list!